Nisaba/btcpayserver-plugins/BTCPayServer.Plugins.Serilog/README.md

 What's new in v 1.2.1 :
 - Bump to BTCPay v2

+What's new in v 1.2.2 :
+- Small fixes

+What's new in v 1.2.3 :
+- Small fixes

 If you like my work, you can send me with a few sats here: donate@btcpay2.nisaba.solutions.
 Thank you !